 “Each of us is personally compelled to contribute and make an impact.”

 All of us at TMG understand the critical need for the health, welfare and education of our children, our next generation.
 We believe in charter schools, mentoring, after school athletics and job training – whether in technology, manual skills, financial analysis or what it takes to fulfill a child’s goals and dreams.

-Our contributions in 2015 to support the protection and empowerment of children and better education in our communities included mentoring a young student from Cristo Rey, a Jesuit high school in San Jose dedicated to students from under- served communities, with on-the-job training.
+Our past contributions supporting the protection and empowerment of children and better education in our communities included mentoring a young student from Cristo Rey, a private, all-girls Catholic high school in San Francisco dedicated to students from underserved communities with on-the-job training.
 We are also strong supporters of buildOn whose mission is to engage students in challenging urban areas, drawing out their limitless power they can achieve through community action.

 One of the most pressing issues in our region is the rise in the sea level that threatens the health of the San Francisco Bay ecosystem and the communities that surround it.
 In 2016, TMG Partners made a major contribution to People for a Clean and Healthy Bay, a historic nine-county Bay Area campaign to help restore the Bay and protect the region from flooding.

 Some of the other organizations we support that are dedicated to Environmental Responsibility & Sustainability include California Fire Foundation, Center for Creative Land Recycling, Golden Gate National Parks Conservancy, Greenbelt Alliance, and San Francisco Parks Alliance.

 “The footprint we seek to leave for our next generation demands our custodianship of the natural environment...”